nvim-neorg/neorg/README.md

 ###### _IMPORTANT_: Neorg is *alpha* software.
 We consider it stable however be prepared for changes and potentially outdated documentation.
 We are advancing fast and keeping docs up-to-date would be very painful.

 # :wrench: Installation
+Neorg requires at least **Neovim Nightly/0.6+** to operate.
+I know that for some this makes the plugin pretty much unusable, however we simply need to impose this requirement, we're real sorry.
+In order to make Neorg work we need to squeeze out the total max amount of features that we can from the Neovim core, and maintaining the same version of a plugin for two different versions of Neovim is simply too much for the still rather small team that Neorg is comprised of.
+You can still use Neorg on `0.5.x`, however don't expect all modules to load properly.

 Installation may seem a bit daunting, however it's nothing you can't understand.
 If you really like to be in control, you can read exactly what the below code snippets do in the [wiki](https://github.com/nvim-neorg/neorg/wiki/Installation).
-You can install through any plugin manager (it can even be vimscript plugin managers, as long as you're running Neovim version 0.5 or higher).
+You can install through any plugin manager (it can even be vimscript plugin managers, as long as you're running Neovim version 0.6 or higher).

 > :exclamation: NOTE: Neorg requires [plenary.nvim](https://github.com/nvim-lua/plenary.nvim) to operate, so be sure to install it alongside Neorg!